-To notify the Attorney-General of Victoria a notice should be served on both Catherine Roberts, Managing Principal Solicitor, and Jessica Cleaver, Managing Principal Solicitor, at the Victorian Government Solicitor's Office by fax or email:
+To notify the Attorney-General of Victoria a notice should be served on the Victorian Government Solicitor's Office:

 There is no need for the Commission to demonstrate any link between the intervention it intends to undertake and its other functions.
 Section 41 of the Charter specifies that the Commission’s functions extend to ‘any other function conferred under this Charter’, which includes the broad intervention functions outlined above.